 Treatment and prognosis

 Asymptomatic lung hernias may be managed by close observation.
-Hernias which are symptomatic may cause dyspnea, chest wall pain or a visible or palpable chest bulge (most common in intercostal lung hernias).
-In such cases, immediate reduction and closure of the defect is indicated to prevent incarceration and strangulation 3.
+In symptomatic cases, immediate reduction and closure of the defect is indicated to prevent incarceration and strangulation 3.

 Although lung hernias are rare and usually benign in nature, it is important for physicians to be aware that these entities do exist so that they are not alarmed when they are encountered.
 Knowledge of the benign nature of lung hernias will prevent the use of unnecessary invasive procedures and surgery.